cryptogus/Kookmin-Biscuit-Ciphers/README.md

     $ sudo apt install qt5-qmake qtbase5-dev
     ```

 2. Build
     OpenSSL can be disabled when the user forwards it from the command line, such as -DUSE_OPENSL=OFF.
+    OpenSSL is used only on rsa2048.
     ```bash
     $ cmake -B build -S .&& cd build
     # $ cmake -B build -S . -DUSE_OPENSSL=OFF && cd build